 - AI sourcing across 850M+ profiles with contextual matching that handles specific executive criteria (industry, company stage, functional expertise, geography)

-- Automated multi-channel outreach (email, LinkedIn, SMS) with a 48% response rate
+- Automated multi-channel outreach (email, LinkedIn, SMS) delivering 5x better response rates than industry averages

 - Interview scheduling with calendar sync and automated confirmations